Vietnam.vn - Nền tảng quảng bá Việt Nam

 During the period from 1956 to 1965, about 136 Avro Vulcans were built and assigned to the Royal Air Force.

-The Avro Vulcan bomber was developed in several variants such as the Vulcan B.1, Vulcan B.2 and Vulcan K.2, of which the most popular was the Vulcan B.2.
+The Avro Vulcan bomber was developed in several variants such as the Vulcan B.1, Vulcan B.2 and Vulcan K.2, of which the most popular is still the Vulcan B.2.
 The designs were overseen by the legendary Chief Engineer Roy Chadwick, who later became a Knight Commander of the Most Excellent Order of the British Empire .

-The Avro Vulcan has a length of 29.59 m, a wingspan of 30.18 m and a height of 7.95 m.
+The Avro Vulcan is 29.59 m long, has a wingspan of 30.18 m and a height of 7.95 m.
 The maximum take-off weight of the aircraft is 77,111 kg.

 For maneuverability, the aircraft is equipped with four Bristol Olympus jet engines with a capacity of 11,000 lbf each, helping it reach a speed of 1,038 km/h and a range of 4,171 km.